Right to Buy Solicitors

 • (if applicable) Building Survey - you can use a Building Survey to highlight defects or improvements within the property that change the property value.

-The cost to buy a right to buy is more expensive than a normal property because:
+The solicitors fees are generally more expensive than a normal property because:

-• Right to buy solicitors fees.
-Solicitors charge a supplemental fee for handling the conveyancing.
+• Other fees - Solicitors charge a supplemental fee for handling the conveyancing.
 The charge ranges from £100 to £300 EXC VAT.
 We include this fee within our Fixed Fee when we know the property is being purchased as a right to buy.

-This will vary depending on how many years you've lived at the property and your eligibility.
-The discount gets applied to the current market value of your property and you fund buying the rest.
+This will vary from 35%-70%, depending on how many years you've lived at the council property and your eligibility.
+The discount gets applied to the current market value of your property and you'll have to find the funds to buy cover the discounted price, by:

-• Paying for the amount in full from your own savings;
+• Paying for the amount in full from your savings;

-• Share buying with other eligible parties from each of your savings;
+• Sharing the purchase with other eligible parties to combine your savings; and/or, most commonly,

-• Pay a deposit and get a right to buy mortgage
+• Paying a deposit and getting a Right to Buy mortgage to finance the rest.

-Most banks and other mortgage providers, when considering granting you a Right to Buy mortgage, treat the Right to Buy Discount as a deposit towards you buying your property.
+Most banks and other mortgage providers, when considering granting you a Right to Buy scheme mortgage, treat the Right to Buy scheme discount as a deposit towards you buying your property.

-The maximum discount is £77,900 across England, except in London boroughs where it’s £103,900.
+The maximum discount is £102,400 across England, except in London where it's £136,400.
 It will increase each year in April in line with the consumer price index (CPI).

 The discount is based on: